theKashey/rewiremock/README.md

  You extract some common code into helper.
 And things become a lot easier.

  # Caching

-Other libraries will always do strange things with cache:

-- just wipe everything.
-Absolutely.
-As a result tests will run slow, or not run at all.
-Normally you should not wipe native(.node) modules, and external(node_modules) modules.
- For example you should not wipe React - _new_ version of React will be incompatible with old one.
-- wipe only listed modules.
-Exactly.
- Also not a good idea, as sometimes you can found some sort of middleware between first and mocked module.
- Syntax sugar, third party library, helper, and so on.

-Rewiremock is using a bit different, smarter way:
+Default cache policy follow these steps:

+1. Preparation:

 - all files required from original test, while interceptor is active, will bypass cache.
- (proxyquire can't do it, as it works at a lower API level).
-- all files you indicate as mocks will be removed from cache.
-Unfortunately all, in any case.
+- all files you indicate as mocks will be removed from the cache.
-- all files which rely on mocks - will also  be removed from cache.
+- all "soiled" files which rely on mocks - will also  be removed from the cache.
-- repeat.
+- repeat .

-As a result - it will not wipe things it should not wipe.
+2. Finalization
+- repeat all mocks, and possible "soiled" by mocks files.
+- copy over the old cache.
+- or restore the old cache complitely if `forceCacheClear` mode is set.

+The last variant is default for proxyquire and mockery, also it is more `sequre` from different side effects.
+Regardless, default is the first variant - as a way faster, and secure enough.

-As a result - you can mock any file at any level.
-Sometimes it is useful.
+As result of this mocking strategy you can mock any file at any level, while keeping another files cached.

+#### Hint
 If you __don't want__  this - just add `relative` plugin.
 It will allow mocking only for modules

 >  _required from __module__ with __parent__ equals __entryPoint__._